We just moved to 13 acres and I have to admit that I like it even more than I thought I would.

 So if you are thinking that a little more space is what you need, here are some things to think about.

-‘Price per Acre’ doesn’t really matter: If you were a land developer, then price per acre would matter greatly.
-Often times, contracts will be written such that the usable (or developable) acreage is what drives the price.
+‘Price per Acre’ doesn’t really matter: If you are a land developer, then price per acre matters greatly.
+Often times, land development contracts will be written such that the usable (or developable) acreage is what drives the price.
 It makes sense, as more useable land can yield more apartments, houses, retail square footage, etc.

 But for a large lot that will only provide a setting for one house, the price per acre is far less meaningful.
 Don’t let a seller tell you that a 10 acre lot is twice as valuable as a 5 acre lot, when that’s not necessarily the case.

 Shape matters, as does the building site: A 20 acre lot whose logical building setting is at the rear of the lot will have a huge driveway expense.
-Likewise, if the soil necessitates a drain field, which then means placing the home in a less than perfect spot, the land is worth less.
+Likewise, if the soil necessitates an alternative or special drain field, which then means placing the home in a less than perfect spot, the land is worth less.